Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Length Extrapolation

-\paragraph{Positional Extrapolation and Interpolation} Position extrapolation and interpolation refer to the techniques that adjust the positional embedding (PE) associated with input tokens, thereby modifying how these tokens are positioned and interpreted within the model's architecture.
+\paragraph{Positional Extrapolation and Interpolation.} Position extrapolation and interpolation refer to the techniques that adjust the positional embedding (PE) associated with input tokens, which modify how these tokens are positioned and interpreted within the model's architecture.
 PEs play a pivotal role in the architecture of transformer models since they impart a crucial sense to the input tokens, enabling the model to discern the specific position of each token within the sequence.
 This ensures that the model can effectively capture and utilize the sequential information inherent in the input data.
 The vanilla transformer \cite{NIPS2017_3f5ee243} presents a novel Sinusoidal PE (SinPE) that uses sinusoidal functions to represent the absolute positions of the tokens.
-While SinPE is a widely used method, recent research has explored alternative approaches to handle positional information in transformer models.
-For instance, trainable PEs \cite{chen-etal-2021-simple} involve learning an embedding mapping, while relative PEs \cite{shaw-etal-2018-self} are based on relative positions.
-Rotary PEs (RoPE) \cite{su2023roformer} are the PEs that rotate the query and key representations at an angle which corresponds to the absolute position of the tokens within the input sequence.
-PEs can be further modified to provide higher efficiency in supporting longer sequences.
-In this work, we review the methods related to positional extrapolation and interpolation that can improve the PEs.
-These techniques address the inherent limitations of fixed sequence lengths, pushing the boundaries of what LLMs can comprehend and produce.
+SinPE has become a widely used method, yet it has prompted further research into alternative approaches for handling positional information in transformer models.
+One alternative approach is trainable PEs, as explored by Chen {\em et al.}~\shortcite{chen-etal-2021-simple}, which learn an embedding mapping specific to the task.
+Another approach focuses on relative PEs, introduced by Shaw {\em et al.}~\shortcite{shaw-etal-2018-self}, which encodes the relative positions of tokens rather than their absolute positions, allowing for more flexible handling of varying sequence lengths.
+Additionally, the concept of Rotary PEs (RoPE)~\cite{su2024roformer}, involves rotating the query and key representations at an angle corresponding to the absolute positions of the tokens within the input sequence.
+This method provides a unique way of integrating positional information that can enhance the model's ability to capture complex dependencies.
+To further improve efficiency and support longer sequences, recent studies have investigated methods for positional extrapolation and interpolation.